Q&A Advice & Support

 Sure!
 I have several suggestions, plus some ways you can find more!

-Do you like hummus?
 Hummus is cheap and easy to make (there’s a million recipes online).
 Most grocery stores sell it in ready-to-eat form as well.
-If you spread hummus on a tortilla with lettuce, tomato and Greek olives (if you like those), it’s a super easy meal.
+If you spread hummus on a tortilla with lettuce, tomato, avocado and Greek olives (if you like those), it’s a super easy meal.

-Do you like falafel?
+Falafel is also a good option.
 Many stores—from your local health food coop to major commercial grocers—sell prepared falafel in their refrigerated sections.
 As a cheaper alternative, bake falafel patties from falafel mix and then freeze them in baggies.
 Thaw a few patties whenever you want to add falafel to a hummus wrap.
-Falafel, hummus, olives and veggies in a tortilla wrap is delicious, easy and filling.
+Falafel, hummus, olives, avocado and veggies in a tortilla wrap is delicious, easy, protein-packed and very filling.

 Tip: My favorite tortilla bread is the large Stacy’s wheat ones sold at health food stores.
 You can buy a few packages and freeze them if you don’t go to the health food store much.
 (No, I have no connection to that company.
 I just like those flat breads a lot better than what’s at regular grocery stores.)
 If you’re not digging the burritos and wraps I recommend here, try changing your tortillas.